 Rotary Youth Program of Enrichment

-– deliver engaging session in areas of leadership, self development, team work, conflict management, public speaking, time management, goal setting and other areas of professional development
+2. Deliver engaging sessions in areas of leadership, self development, team work, conflict management, public speaking, time management, goal setting and other areas of professional development

 What is RYPEN?

-RYPEN will be held on Friday (mid afternoon) 7th-Sunday (late afternoon) 9th April 2017 – it is essential to attend for the full duration of the weekend.
+RYPEN starts on Friday (mid afternoon) 6th-Sunday (late afternoon) 8th April 2018 – it is essential to attend for the full duration of the weekend.
+More detailed information will be provided in confirmation emails to all participants in the lead up to the leadership camp.

 RYPEN will be held in the picturesque setting of Nunyara Conference Centre, Belair, South Australia.
 Awardees will be picked up and dropped off from either Twelve25 Salisbury Youth Enterprise Centre or Franklin Street Bus Station, Adelaide by coach.